Online Tutor For English

 Diane: I get tired on the treadmill quickly these days.

-Mary: Have you tried to lower the pace?
+Mary: Did you tryto lower the pace?

-Diane: I was doing fine at a lower pace, then my trainer increased the pace a little bit.
+Diane: Yeah.
+I was doing fine at a lower pace, then my trainer increased the pace a little bit.

 Diane: Well.
 I used to go on the treadmill twice a week.
 For the last two months I've kept putting it off.